PiwikPRO/PPMS-PublicDocs/data_collection/web/javascript_tracking_client/api.rst

     `Site Inspector <https://chrome.google.com/webstore/detail/piwik-pro-site-inspector/njcnagohlmamfijimejlnelenhahnoce>`_
     is a Chrome browser extension that helps visualize analytics data (e.g. click heat map, scroll map) on tracked pages.
-Default configuration of Tracker will add configuration for this extension (in a page HTML), but it is possible to disable this behavior if you don't need it.
+Default configuration of JavaScript Tracking Client will add configuration for this extension (in a page HTML), but it is possible to disable this behavior if you don't need it.

     :param boolean enable: **Required** Whether to enable site inspector support.